Skip to main content

 Since April 2020, all privately rented properties in England and Wales must have an EPC rating of at least band E. Letting a property rated F or G without a valid exemption can result in fines up to £150,000.

-Across England & Wales, around 53% of EPC-rated homes are currently below band C. Many rental properties will need upgrades over the next few years to stay ahead of proposed EPC C requirements for landlords.
+Across England & Wales, around 53% of EPC-rated homes are currently below band C. Many rental properties will need upgrades over the next few years to stay ahead of the intended EPC C minimum for landlords.

 Frequently Asked Questions